2013 Ladies Tour of Qatar: Stage 2

 The 88 riders took off in windy conditions from the Camel Race Track just outside Doha.
 After just 6.5 kilometres, China's Jiang broke away and was rapidly caught by two other eager riders: Jasinska and Cordon.
-While the pack had to deal with a strong head wind, the gap increased from 2 minutes at km 20 to a maximum 8’ 50" at the first intermediate sprint (km 38.5) won by Jiang.
-As the wind started blowing sideways on the race, nine riders powered away from the pack at km 39 including event leader Chloe Hosking, as well as former winners of the race Ellen van Dijk and Kirsten Wild.
+While the pack had to deal with a strong head wind, the gap increased from 2 minutes at km 20 to a maximum of 8’ 50" at the first intermediate sprint (km 38.5) won by Jiang.
+As the wind started blowing sideways on the race, nine riders powered away from the pack at km 39 including event leader Chloe Hosking, as well as former race winners Ellen van Dijk and Kirsten Wild.
 At km 46, the leading three could still enjoy a 4’ 40" advantage on the golden jersey group and 5’ 15" over a bunch including Giorgia Bronzini, Rochelle Gilmore and Lisa Brennauer.
 The second bonus sprint (km 60) was again claimed by Jiang while the favourites’ group moved closer, 1’ 30" adrift.
 The escapees were eventually caught at km 63.
 Twelve competitors continued powering to the finish, enjoying a 1’ lead with 20 kilometres to go.
 After Cordon and Jiang dropped out of the front group, nine ladies could start considering the stage win.
 One after the other, the five Orica–AIS girls tried to break away but were caught on each attack.
 It came down to a sprint, captured by Wild, ahead of Trixi Worrack and Ellen van Dijk.
 Chloe Hosking captured a fine fourth spot on the line, keeping command of the overall standings.
 The Australian however remains under the pressure of Elvin, 6" adrift and Wild, only 9" behind.
 Hosking also leads the points and best young rider standings.